SDT-base Contents Functions Previous Next PDF Index

 Passing command options is a critical feature to enable little behavior alteration as function of the user needs although most of the functionality is the same.
 This allows in particular limiting code duplication.

 From the input CAM variable, command option parsing utilities have been defined and standardized.
+See also the alternate urnPar format and the CinCell structure which describes possible extensions.
 The goal is to build a run option structure from the input command string while keeping the possibility to provide it as an extra argument.

 The command parsing code is then